fogarecious/polodb_tutorial/tutorial/setting_entries.md

 ```

 The example above finds documents with `Color` being `Blue` and updates these documents by setting their `Type` to `Blue box`.
+We use `$set` to specify that we would like to replace entries.

 The complete code is presented below: